 The Board is required to affirmatively determine the independence of each director and to disclose such determination in the proxy statement for each Annual Meeting of Shareholders of the Company.
-In order to determine which of our directors are independent, we have elected to utilize the standards for independence established under the NASDAQ listing standards.
-Under this standard, an independent director is a person other than an executive officer or employee of ICC or any other individual having a relationship which, in the opinion of the Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+In order to determine which of our directors are independent, we utilize the standards for independence established under the NASDAQ listing standards.
+Under these standards, an independent director is a person other than an Executive Officer or employee of the Company or any other individual having a relationship which, in the opinion of the Company's Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 The following persons will not be considered independent:

-- a director who is, or at any time during the past three years was, employed by us; - a director who accepted or who has a spouse, parent, child or sibling, whether by blood, marriage or adoption, or any other person who resides in his home, hereinafter referred to as a "Family Member", who accepted any compensation from us in excess of \$120,000 during any period of twelve consecutive months within the three years preceding the determination of independence (other than compensation for board or board committee service; compensation paid to a Family Member who is an employee (other than an executive officer) of Illinois Casualty Company; or benefits under a tax-qualified retirement plan, or non-discretionary compensation); - a director who is a Family Member of an individual who is, or at any time during the past three years was, employed by us as an executive officer; - a director who is, or has a Family Member who is, a partner in, or a controlling shareholder or an executive officer of, any organization to which we made, or from which we received, payments for property or services in the current or any of the past three fiscal years that exceed 5% of the recipient's consolidated gross revenues for that year, or \$200,000, whichever is more (excluding payments arising solely from investments in our securities; or payments under non-discretionary charitable contribution matching programs); - a director of ICCH who is, or has a Family Member who is, employed as an executive officer of another entity where at any time during the past three (3) years any of our executive officers served on the compensation committee of such other entity; or - a director who is, or has a Family Member who is, a current partner of our outside auditor, or was a partner or employee of the company's outside auditor who worked on our audit at any time during any of the past three (3) years.
+- a director who is, or at any time during the past three years was, employed by the Company; - a director who accepted or who has a spouse, parent, child, or sibling, whether by blood, marriage, or adoption, or any other person who resides in his home, hereinafter referred to as a "Family Member", who accepted any compensation from us in excess of \$120,000 during any period of twelve consecutive months within the three years preceding the determination of independence (other than compensation for board or board committee service; compensation paid to a Family Member who is an employee (other than an executive officer) of the Company; or benefits under a tax-qualified retirement plan, or non-discretionary compensation); - a director who is a Family Member of an individual who is, or at any time during the past three years was, employed by us as an Executive Officer; - a director who is, or has a Family Member who is, a partner in, or a controlling shareholder or an executive officer of, any organization to which we made, or from which we received, payments for property or services in the current or any of the past three fiscal years that exceed 5% of the recipient's consolidated gross revenues for that year, or \$200,000, whichever is more (excluding payments arising solely from investments in our securities; or payments under non-discretionary charitable contribution matching programs); - · a director of ICCH who is, or has a Family Member who is, employed as an Executive Officer of another entity where at any time during the past three (3) years any of our Executive Officers served on the compensation committee of such other entity; or - a director who is, or has a Family Member who is, a current partner of our outside auditor, or was a partner or employee of the Company's outside auditor who worked on our audit at any time during any of the past three (3) years.

-Under these criteria, all directors except Arron K. Sutherland are independent.
+Under these criteria, all directors except Arron K. Sutherland, who is the Company's President and CEO, are independent.
 Only independent directors serve on the Company's Audit Committee, Nominating and Governance Committee, and Compensation Committee.